CESNET/eduroam-pripojovani/README.md

+**This repository is archived, because the code contained is EOL.**

 # About
 This application is intended for displaying connection status of organizations from czech eduroam insfrastructure.
 It is accessible at [https://pripojovani.eduroam.cz](https://pripojovani.eduroam.cz).